LuXCaesium/Obsidian_Brain/Data Science/Hotelling's T-squared distribution.md

 # Hotelling's T-squared distribution

-Is a multivariate probability dsitribution that is tightly related to the [[F distribution]] and is most notable for arising from the underlying Students t-distribution.
+Is a multivariate probability distribution that is tightly related to the [[F distribution]] and is most notable for arising from the underlying Students t-distribution.
 This distribution arises in multivariate statistics in undertaking tests of differences between the (multivariate) means of different populations.
 Where test for uni-variate problems would use the t-test.

 ## Definition